corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/contract-upgrade.md

 To upgrade a contract:

 1. The contract developer develops a new version (Y) of an existing contract (X).
-2. The developer notify all existing users (for example, via a mailing list or CorDapp store) to stop their nodes from issuing further states with contract X.
+2. The developer notifies all existing users (for example, via a mailing list or CorDapp store) to stop their nodes from issuing further states with contract X.
 3. The parties that signed the existing contract review the new contract, and identify the contract states they agree to upgrade.
 They may decide not to upgrade some contract states.